OrangeX4/latex2sympy/README.md

 If you want to add a new grammar, you can fork the code from [OrangeX4/latex2sympy](https://github.com/OrangeX4/latex2sympy).

+- To modify parser grammar, view the existing structure in `PS.g4`.
+- To modify the action associated with each grammar, look into `latex2sympy.py`

+To add new features to this project, you can fork the code from [MrToino/latex2lambda](https://github.com/MrToino/latex2lambda).

+Contributors are welcome!
+Feel free to open a pull request or an issue.

 🚧 *under construction* 🚧

 ## Authors